Picking by Color

 Click on the spheres in this renderer to change which is selected:

 This renderer has two different render methods and two different shaders.
 The default shader shades the spheres with diffuse lighting.
 The other shader shades the spheres with a unique shade of red.
 Toggle the checkbox to see this second method.
-No lighting is applied; the shade of red must be constant across a sphere to serve as an identifier.
+No lighting is applied; the shade of red must be constant across a sphere to serve as a reliable identifier.

-On a mouse event, the scene is first rendered in red.
-WebGL's readPixels method is called in order to get the color of the pixel under the mouse.
+method is then called in order to get the color of the pixel under the mouse.
 The pixel's red component is the index of the sphere that was clicked on.
 The picking logic might look something like this up event listener:

 window.addEventListener('pointerup', event => {